isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Deleting a cohort
 =================

-From the dashboard:
+From the "SAVED COHORTS" page:
 Select the cohorts that you wish to delete using the checkboxes next to the cohorts.
 When one or more are selected, the delete button will be active and you can then proceed to deleting them.

 From within a cohort:
-If you are viewing a cohort you created, then you can delete the cohort from the top right menu option.
+If you are viewing a cohort you created, then you can delete the cohort using the delete button on the menu.

 Creating a Cohort from a Visualization
 ======================================